 Tactical Pens are Legal in Texas

-Like most states in the Union, batons are illegal to carry outside of your car or your home in Texas unless you are a police officer.
+Like most states in the Union, batons, including kubatons, and are illegal to carry outside of your car or your home in Texas unless you are a police officer.

 Sec.
 46.02.
 UNLAWFUL CARRYING WEAPONS. (a) A person commits an offense if the person:

 (1) intentionally, knowingly, or recklessly carries on or about his or her person a handgun or club; and